Geoffrey Bindman

-Sir Geoffrey Lionel Bindman KC (Hon) (born 3 January 1933) is a British solicitor specialising in human rights law, and founder of the human rights law firm Bindman & Partners.
-He has been Chair of the British Institute of Human Rights since 2005.
+Sir Geoffrey Lionel Bindman, KC (Hon) (3 January 1933 – 4 November 2025) was a British solicitor specialising in human rights law, and founder of the human rights law firm Bindman & Partners.
+He was Chair of the British Institute of Human Rights from 2005.
 He won The Law Society Gazette Centenary Award for Human Rights in 2003, and was knighted in 2007 for services to human rights.
 In 2011, he was appointed Queen's Counsel.

 Early life

-Bindman was born and brought up in Newcastle upon Tyne to a family descended from Jewish immigrants.
+Bindman was born on 3 January 1933, in Newcastle upon Tyne, where he was also raised, to a family descended from Jewish immigrants.
 His father Gerald (1904–1974) was a GP who married Rachael Lena Doberman in 1929.
 Bindman attended the Royal Grammar School, Newcastle, and then left Oriel College, Oxford, with two degrees in law: a BA (later converted to MA) and a postgraduate Bachelor of Civil Law in 1956, qualifying as a solicitor three years later.

-Bindman has a second cousin who owns another law firm, Bindman Solicitors LLP, trading as Bindman & Co, in Whickham, Gateshead.
-His brother is Professor David Bindman (born 1940), emeritus Durning-Lawrence professor of the history of art at University College London and research fellow at the Hutchins Center for African & African American Research at Harvard University.
+Bindman had a second cousin who owns another law firm, Bindman Solicitors LLP, trading as Bindman & Co, in Whickham, Gateshead.
+His brother was Professor David Bindman (1940–2025), emeritus Durning-Lawrence professor of the history of art at University College London and research fellow at the Hutchins Center for African & African American Research at Harvard University.